 To begin, we must establish that a standard 1-Dimensional Bar code can be thought of as a font to be printed.
 It is, however, a font that is designed to be read by a machine and may or may not include human-readable text.
 For more on bar-codes see our post 1D vs. 2D Barcodes.
 To illustrate this, see our image below in which ABC123 is printed in 4 different fonts.

-The initial step in adding barcodes to your reports in GP is locate and install a barcode True Type Font (ttf) for your machines.
+The initial step in adding barcodes to your reports in GP is located and install a barcode True Type Font (ttf) for your machines.
 For this Panatrack highly recommends the “Code 3of9” or “Code 39” barcode format.
 While inventory barcodes printed on item labels often benefit from “Code 128” or even UPC barcodes, these have complicated check digits that can require you to write code that will allow them to be properly scanned.
-Conversely, Code39 barcodes will allow you to encode all of the ASCII characters and requires only a start and stop character, like an asterisk * before and after the text.
+Conversely, Code39 barcodes will allow you to encode all of the ASCII characters and require only a start and stop character, such as an asterisk * before and after the text.